 The top side of the ship looks pretty decent.
-All of the major attributes are molded and painted.
-I think they could have added a smidgen of paint to the phaser arrays though.
+All of the major attributes have been molded into this model so I have no complaints from that angle.

 The bottom of the saucer section is seriously lacking the paint details.
 Other than the two strips of gray, it is just plain, how shall we say it?
 Well... plain.

-Eaglemoss = $65
+Eaglemoss = $80

-Hallmark = $64
+Hallmark = $65

 Hot Wheels (Big) [Undamaged] = $148

-Hot Wheels (Big) [Battle Damaged] = $???
+Hot Wheels (Big) [Battle Damaged] = $30

 Hot Wheels (Small) [Undamaged] = $6